Swimming Pools Trading License in Dubai: Cost and Requirements

 Prefabricated pool shells and modular pool components

-The licence does not cover installation or construction services; those activities require a separate contracting or technical licence.
+The license does not cover installation or construction services; those activities require a separate contracting or technical license.

 Key Facts at a Glance